-RLIKE is an operator that is provided by MaxCompute SQL based on the Perl Compatible Regular Expressions (PCRE) standards.
+RLIKE is an operator provided by MaxCompute SQL based on the Perl Compatible Regular Expressions (PCRE) standards.
 You can use the RLIKE operator to perform more accurate and complex pattern matching or replacement in MaxCompute SQL.
 This topic describes metacharacters supported by RLIKE, POSIX character groups, Chinese character groups, and escape characters.
 This topic also provides examples of the related characters.

 Metacharacter